-The financial impact of physical and mental health issues can sometimes lead to the need for short-term emergency housing if you are at risk of homelessness.
+The financial impact of physical and mental health issues can sometimes lead to the need for short-term housing.

 Similarly, if you live in regional or remote areas and need to travel to Brisbane or the Gold Coast for medical treatment or counselling, you can often struggle to find affordable accommodation for you and your partners/dependents as while you undergo treatment.
 And, when the treatment is completed, you may need some ‘time out’ before returning to the routine and pressures of daily life.

-To assist in these circumstances, RSL owns and manage two emergency accommodation facilities – Angus House in Toowong, Brisbane and Nui Dat House on the Gold Coast.
+To assist in these circumstances, RSL owns and manage two temporary accommodation facilities – Angus House in Toowong, Brisbane and Nui Dat House on the Gold Coast.

 Close to hospitals and other amenities, these houses are communal accommodation spaces which, for $20 per night, offer the following facilities: